wp-plugins/ewww-image-optimizer/readme.txt

 Tags: images, image, attachments, attachment
 Requires at least: 2.9
 Tested up to: 3.4.2
-Stable tag: 1.1.1
+Stable tag: 1.2.0
 License: GPLv3

 Reduce file sizes and improve performance for images within WordPress including NextGEN Gallery.
 Uses jpegtran, optipng/pngout, and gifsicle.

 == Description ==

 The EWWW Image Optimizer is a WordPress plugin that will automatically and losslessly optimize your images as you upload them to your blog.
 It can also optimize the images that you have already uploaded in the past.
-It is also now possible to convert your images automatically to the file format that will produce the smallest image.
+It is also now possible to convert your images automatically to the file format that will produce the smallest image (make sure you read the WARNINGS).

 By default, EWWW Image Optimizer uses lossless optimization techniques, so your image quality will be exactly the same before and after the optimization.
 The only thing that will change is your file size.
 The one small exception to this is GIF animations.
 While the optimization is technically lossless, you will not be able to properly edit the animation again without performing an --unoptimize operation with gifsicle.
-The gif2png and jpg2png conversions are also lossless but the png2jpg process is not lossles.
+The gif2png and jpg2png conversions are also lossless but the png2jpg process is not lossless.

 Images are optimized using the [jpegtran](http://jpegclub.org/jpegtran/), [optipng](http://optipng.sourceforge.net/), [pngout](advsys.net/ken/utils.htm), and [gifsicle](http://www.lcdf.org/gifsicle/) image tools (available for free).
 For PNG files, either optipng or pngout can be used.
 If you want the best optimization, install both, set optipng to level 3 (beyond that is just crazy and rarely yields significant gains) and pngout to level 0.
 Images are converted using the above tools and GD or 'convert' (ImageMagick).